codemistic/codemistic.github.io/README.md

 </p></a>

 ### This repository is maintainted by <a href="https://www.linkedin.com/in/gantavyamalviya/" target="blank"><img src="https://img.shields.io/badge/-Gantavya Malviya-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/gantavyamalviya/" alt="gantavyamalviya"/></a>
-<p> CodeMistic is an effort to build a community of coders and entrepreneurs in India.
+<p><i> CodeMistic is an effort to build a community of coders and entrepreneurs in India.
 Here you can participate in global events of CodeMistic and win cash prizes and goodies.

 You can also learn programming languages with our easy tutorials, so what you are waiting for?
-Visit <a href="https://codemistic.github.io/"> CodeMistic </a>
+Visit <a href="https://codemistic.github.io/"> CodeMistic </a></i>
   </p>